How to Choose a Life Insurance Beneficiary

 Who can change the beneficiary on a life insurance policy?

-Whoever holds the policy will be able to change the beneficiary solely when they choose to, irrevocable beneficiaries excluded.
+Whoever holds the policy is who can change the beneficiary on a life insurance policy and do it solely when they choose to, irrevocable beneficiaries excluded.
 All this usually requires is a signature and the information from the new beneficiary.

 If you have an irrevocable beneficiary, both parties will have to agree.